ZIORWebDev/zior-lightbox/readme.txt

 = Default settings =

 When activated, all images will be converted into light box except for those excempted in the settings.
+To add exceptions, go to Settings -> ZIOR Lightbox

 == Screenshots ==